hadv/ethaura/docs/DIAGRAMS.md

 ---

-These diagrams provide a visual understanding of how EthAura works.
+These diagrams provide a visual understanding of how ΞTHΛURΛ works.
 For more details, see [ARCHITECTURE.md](../ARCHITECTURE.md).